The Quantum Formalism Revisited: Canonical Classical Mechanics and Quantum Mechanics in Comparison

-It implies that there exists \emph{no} state with $\sigma_P^2 \sigma_Q^2 < \hbar^2/4$, although the momentum variance $\sigma_P^2>0$ and the position variance $\sigma_Q^2>0$ may be \emph{individually} arbitrarily small (for states with a small enough width of their probability density in momentum resp. position space).
-For rigorous {\scshape Heisenberg}-type error-disturbance relations see \cite{BLW2014} and also \cite{WF2019}.
+Therefore, there is \emph{no} state with $\sigma_P^2 \sigma_Q^2 < \hbar^2/4$, although the momentum variance $\sigma_P^2>0$ and the position variance $\sigma_Q^2>0$ can be arbitrarily small \emph{individually} (for a state with a small enough width of its probability density $\rho_P$ resp. $\rho_Q$ on momentum resp. position space).
+For rigorous {\scshape Heisenberg}-type error-disturbance relations see \cite{BLW2014} and \cite{Oz2003,Oz2019}.
+The authors do not seem to agree on all aspects, but \cite{Er2012} reports experimental spin measurements in support of the latter author.